 How to solve the problem of ‘thinking about thinking’

 One solution to this is meditation.
-Empty your mind and don’t think about anything at all.
+Try to empty your mind and don’t engage with any passing thoughts at all.
 Meditation is great brain-training and it certainly has its place, however, sometimes you don’t want to meditate.
 Thinking is not always a bad thing, you just want to think in a relaxed, flowing way.

 So my solution is: don’t ‘try to think’.
 But also, don’t ‘try not to think’.
 Start by grounding yourself in the present moment.
 You can do this by focusing on your breath, the movement or actions in your body, or your surroundings.
 Thoughts are bound come up of their own accord, without you trying.
 They will either be random thoughts or based on a stimulant in your environment.
 But unless you are meditating, you don’t have to stop these thoughts.
 Let them flow!